groundwaterdrinking-water

 Overview

 PFAS regulation in Ohio is a moving target.
-As of March 2026, there are two overlapping sets of numbers that consultants, water systems, and property owners need to understand: Ohio’s current PFAS Action Plan levels and the federal Maximum Contaminant Levels finalized in April 2024.
-Ohio has updated its Action Plan guidance to align with the federal MCLs - 4 ppt for PFOA and PFOS, and 10 ppt each for PFHxS, PFNA, and GenX.
+As of June 2026, there are two overlapping sets of numbers that consultants, water systems, and property owners need to understand: Ohio’s current PFAS Action Plan levels and the federal Maximum Contaminant Levels finalized in April 2024.
+Under its PFAS Action Plan 2.0, Ohio revised its drinking water Action Levels to match the 2024 federal MCLs - 4 ppt for PFOA and PFOS, and 10 ppt each for PFHxS, PFNA, and GenX.
 The federal MCLs are the enforceable standard for public water systems; Ohio’s Action Plan values are guidance only.

 Ohio does not currently have state-specific enforceable PFAS cleanup standards for groundwater outside the drinking water context.
 There is no PFAS-specific rule under the Ohio Voluntary Action Program (OAC 3745-300), and BUSTR’s corrective action tables do not include PFAS compounds.
+Ohio EPA has begun rulemaking to adopt enforceable PFAS drinking water MCLs, anticipated to be final and enforced by spring 2027.
 For contaminated site work, consultants are generally screening against the federal MCLs for drinking water scenarios and EPA RSLs for non-drinking water scenarios.

 Bottom line for consultants: If you’re doing site assessment or due diligence work in Ohio and PFAS is a potential concern, screen groundwater results against the federal MCLs (4 ppt for PFOA and PFOS).
-Ohio’s Action Plan guidance now matches the federal MCLs for PFOA and PFOS.
-If you encounter a reference to Ohio’s older “70 ppt” levels in legacy documents, those reflect the 2019 Action Plan and should not be used for current screening.
+Ohio’s Action Plan 2.0 guidance now matches the federal MCLs.
+If you encounter a reference to Ohio’s older “70 ppt” levels in legacy documents, those reflect the 2019/2020 Action Plan (1.0) and should not be used for current screening.

 Federal PFAS MCLs (The Enforceable Standard)